 Drayton Manor has a duty to safeguard and promote the welfare of pupils, under Sections 175 and 157 of the Education Act 2002.
-We will follow the procedures set out in 'Keeping Children Safe In Education', 'Working Together to Safeguard Children, 'the Children's Act (2002, Section 175), the Prevent Duty (June 2015), by the Ealing Safeguarding Children board and take account of guidance issued by the Department for Education.
+We will follow the procedures set out in 'Keeping Children Safe In Education' (September 2021), 'Working Together (March 2015), 'the Children's Act (2002, Section 175), the Prevent Duty (June 2015), by the Ealing Safeguarding Children board and take account of guidance issued by the Department for Education.
 We want all our students to feel that they work and play in a secure and caring environment, free from any kind of abuse or neglect.
 To this end we will

-- ensure we practice safer recruitment practices in checking the suitability of staff and volunteers to work with students - educate children about how to keep themselves safe, including online through various teaching and learning opportunities - raise awareness of child protection issues and equip students with the skills needed to keep them safe - develop and then implement procedures for identifying and reporting cases, or suspected cases, of abuse - support students who have been abused in accordance with his/her agreed child protection plan - establish and maintain a safe environment in which children can learn, develop and achieve and where they are listened to - ensure that all teaching and support staff are aware of the signs and symptoms of abuse, know the correct procedure for referring concerns, or reporting any allegations against staff and receive appropriate training to enable them to carry out these requirements - assess the risks and issues in the wider community when considering the well-being and safety of our students - staff in the school will take all welfare concerns seriously and encourage children and young people to talk about their worries - always act in the best interest of the child
+- ensure we practice safer recruitment practices in checking the suitability of staff and volunteers to work with students - educate children about how to keep themselves safe, including online through various teaching and learning opportunities - raise awareness of child protection issues and equip students with the skills needed to keep them safe - develop and then implement procedures for identifying and reporting cases, or suspected cases, of abuse - support students who have been abused in accordance with his/her agreed child protection plan - establish and maintain a safe environment in which children can learn, develop and achieve and where they are listened to - ensure that all teaching and support staff are aware of the signs and symptoms of abuse, know the correct procedure for referring concerns, or reporting any allegations against staff and receive appropriate training to enable them to carry out these requirements - assess the risks and issues in the wider community when considering the well-being and safety of our students - staff in the school will take all welfare concerns seriously and encourage children and young people to talk about their worries - always act in the best interest of the child early, minimise the risk of abuse and ensure that adults working in or on behalf of the school are clear about professional boundaries and act within them, in accordance with the ethos and values of Drayton Manor High School.